clojuredocs/guides/articles/tutorials/emacs.md

 Let's start up a live repl session.

 ```
-M-x nrepl-jack-in
+M-x cider-jack-in
 ```

-This should open up a new window looking at our \*nrepl\* buffer.
+This should open up a new window looking at our \*cider\* buffer.

 First thing to do is add a simple test (in fact the only test we will be adding because by default, we get it right first time).
 Open the